noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 		- inherits the `EventInterface` but most usually have additional fields/functions
 	- bubble
 		- whether an event travels up from the source to ancestors in search of love
+	- Events
+		- a design pattern used for the async handling of incidents which occur in the lifecycle of something
+		- the naming, characterization, and the use of 'events|incidenses' of differnet types
+			- how the fuck do you spell incidencnes

+### basics
+	-

 ### event categories
 #### focus on these